National Intelligence Agency (Thailand): History

 On 1 January 1954, the Thai government established the Department of State Intelligence under the Council of Ministers of Thailand.
-Phao Sriyanond, then Director-General of the Royal Police Department (Thai: กรมตำรวจ) was appointed as the first Director-General of the new department.
+Phao Sriyanond, then Director-General of the Royal Police Department was appointed as the first Director-General of the new department.

-Later, during the tenure of Sarit Thanarat, the Department of Administrative Intelligence was renamed the Department of Central Intelligence (กรมประมวลข่าวกลาง) on December 2, 1959.
+Later, during the tenure of Sarit Thanarat, the Department of Administrative Intelligence was renamed the Department of Central Intelligence on December 2, 1959.
 It was renamed again under the premiership of Prem Tinsulanonda as the National Intelligence Agency on August 30, 1985.
 Since then, it has served as the national intelligence agency directly under the Office of the Prime Minister.

 In 1985, the "National Intelligence Act, B.E.
 2528 (1985)" made the NIA the lead Thai intelligence agency.
 The reality as of 2016 was that seven Thai intelligence agencies—the National Intelligence Agency (NIA), Armed Forces Security Center (AFSC), Army Military Intelligence Command (AMIC), Naval Intelligence Department (NID), Directorate of Intelligence, RTAF (INTELLRTAF), Internal Security Operations Command (ISOC), and Special Branch Bureau (SBB)—mostly function independently of one another.
 In 2017, a plan was hatched to consolidate the efforts of 27 separate Thai intelligence agencies.

 In 2019, the government implemented the "National Intelligence Act, B.E.
 2562 (2019)," which marked a significant milestone.
 This act established the National Intelligence Coordination Center (NICC) as an agency within the National Intelligence Agency.
 The NICC's primary responsibility is to serve as a central hub for coordinating intelligence gathering and counterintelligence efforts with other domestic intelligence agencies and also public authorities.